github/docs/README.md

 ## License

-The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).
+The documentation files in the `assets`, `content`, and `data` folders are licensed under a [CC-BY license](LICENSE).
 All other code in this repository is licensed under the [MIT license](LICENSE-CODE).

-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+When using GitHub logos, please follow the [GitHub logo guidelines](https://github.com/logos).

-## Thanks :purple_heart:
+## Thank You! :purple_heart:

-Thanks for all your contributions and efforts towards improving the GitHub documentation.
-We thank you for being part of our :sparkles: community :sparkles:!
+We appreciate your contributions and efforts to improve GitHub Docs.
+Thank you for being a part of our amazing community! :sparkles: